Things to know (best practices and “issues”) READ IT !!!¶

 Some Linux distributions (read: Debian Etch 4) make a mix of newer kernels with very old userspace.
 This kind of combination can make the uWSGI build system spit out errors (most notably on unshare(), pthread locking, inotify...).
 You can force uWSGI to configure itself for an older system prefixing the ‘make’ (or whatever way you use to build it) with CFLAGS="-DOBSOLETE_LINUX_KERNEL"

-By default stdin is remapped to /dev/null on uWSGI startup.
+By default, stdin is remapped to /dev/null on uWSGI startup.
 If you need a valid stdin (for debugging, piping and so on) add --honour-stdin.

-You can easily add non-existent options to your config files (as placeholder, custom options, or app-related configuration items).
+You can easily add non-existent options to your config files (as placeholders, custom options, or app-related configuration items).
 This is a really handy feature, but can lead to headaches on typos.
 The strict mode (–strict) will disable this feature, and only valid uWSGI options are tolerated.

 Some plugins (most notably Python and Perl) have code auto-reloading facilities.
 Although they might sound very appealing, you MUST use them only under development as they are really heavy-weight.
 For example the Python –py-autoreload option will scan your whole module tree at every check cycle.